Farrah Fawcett’s Son Hit With Additional Charges in Alleged Violent Crime Series That Left 4 Injured Across Venice, Palms

 If convicted as charged, the defendant could face up to 22 years in state prison, prosecutors said.

-He was being held on $1.3 million bail and expected to return to court on July 20.
+He was being held on $1.3 million bail and expected to return to court on July 10, inmate records show.